Education in the Netherlands

 Dutch secondary education (voortgezet onderwijs)

 From 12 years, pupils choose from vocational or pre-university diplomas based on their ability.
-In the first years all pupils study the same subjects (to different academic levels), known as the basisvorming, followed by a second stage (tweede fase) in which specialist profiles are selected.
+In the first years all pupils study the same subjects (to different academic levels), known as the basisvorming, followed by a second stage (tweede fase) in which students choose a specialist profile. .

 VMBO (a further four years of school): Prep school for vocational secondary education; those who achieve the highest level (theoretische leerweg) can enter HAVO studies.
 VMBO graduates must continue studying until age 18 or until they obtain a basic qualification (minimum MBO level 2).